drakkan/sftpgo/docs/howto/postgresql-s3.md

 }
 ```

-This way we set the PostgreSQL connection parameters and a default base directory for new users.
+This way we set the PostgreSQL connection parameters.

 If you want to connect to PostgreSQL over a Unix Domain socket you have to set the value `/var/run/postgresql` for the `host` configuration key instead of `127.0.0.1`.